I'm an artist who enjoys working in a variety of mediums. My favorite subjects are animals, nature, scenery, and abstract art.

 If you’d like to keep the back of your canvas or wood panel clean, cover it with aluminum foil secured with painter’s tape.
 This step is optional, but it prevents messy ink stains on the back of your work.

 Your canvas, board, or tile needs to be on a level, raised surface so the ink can flow over the edges.
 Some items you can use for this are small metal food cans, or plastic food lids that are at least 3/4" high.

 You’ll need between one and four of these depending on the size of your surface.

 - Set out a small plastic cup for each ink color you plan to use.
-For small paintings, three-ounce cups are usually large enough.
+For small paintings, three-ounce cups are generally large enough.